Saint Thomas Christian denominations

 The Saint Thomas Christian denominations are Christian denominations from Kerala, India, which traditionally trace their ultimate origins to the evangelistic activity of Thomas the Apostle in the 1st century.
 They are also known as "Nasranis" as well.
 The Syriac term "Nasrani" is still used by St. Thomas Christians in Kerala.
 It is part of the Eastern Christianity institution.

 Historically, this community formed a part of the Church of the East, served by metropolitan bishops and a local archdeacon.
-By the 15th century, the Church of the East had declined drastically, and the 16th century witnessed the Portuguese colonial overtures to bring St Thomas Christians into the Latin Catholic Church, administered by their Padroado, leading to the first of several rifts (schisms) in the community.
-The attempts of the Portuguese culminated in the Synod of Diamper in 1599 and was resisted by local Christians through the Coonan Cross Oath protest in 1653.
-This led to the permanent schism among the Thomas' Christians of India, leading to the formation of Puthankoor (New allegiance, pronounced Pùttankūṟ) and Pazhayakoor (Old allegiance, pronounced Paḻayakūṟ) factions.
-The Pazhayakoor comprise the present day Syro-Malabar Church and Chaldean Syrian Church which continue to employ the original East Syriac Rite liturgy and continued under latin catholic church.
+By the 15th century, the Church of the East had declined drastically.
+The 16th century brought Portuguese colonial overtures to bring St Thomas Christians into the Latin Catholic Church, administered by their Padroado, leading to the first of several rifts (schisms) in the community.
+These attempts by the Portuguese culminated in the Synod of Diamper in 1599, and were resisted by local Christians through the Coonan Cross Oath protest in 1653.
+This led to the permanent schism among the Thomas' Christians of India, leading to the formation of Puthankoor (new allegiance, pronounced Pùttankūṟ) and Pazhayakoor (old allegiance, pronounced Paḻayakūṟ) factions.
+The Pazhayakoor comprise the present day Syro-Malabar Church and Chaldean Syrian Church which continue to employ the original East Syriac Rite liturgy and continued under catholic church.
 The Puthankoor group, who resisted the Portuguese, organized themselves as the independent Malankara Church, entered into a new communion with the Syriac Orthodox Church of Antioch, and they inherited the West Syriac Rite from the Syriac Orthodox Church, which employs the Liturgy of Saint James, an ancient rite of the Church of Antioch, replacing the old East Syriac Rite liturgy.